16 Library introduction [library]

 • Postconditions: the conditions (sometimes termed observable results) established by the function.

-• Result: for a typename-specifier, a description of the named type; for an expression, a description of the type of the expression; the expression is an lvalue if the type is an lvalue reference type, an xvalue if the type is an rvalue reference type, and a prvalue otherwise.
+• Result: for a typename-specifier, a description of the named type; for an expression, a description of the type and value category of the expression; the expression is an lvalue if the type is an lvalue reference type, an xvalue if the type is an rvalue reference type, and a prvalue otherwise.

 • Returns: a description of the value(s) returned by the function.